Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Introduction

 \section{Introduction}

 Entanglement \cite{Einstein:1935rr,schrodinger_1935} is a property of quantum systems without a classical analogue.
 Let us consider two quantum systems that are part of a larger composite system.
-When these subsystems are entangled, then the results of local measurements performed on these subsystems are correlated.
-The converse is not generally true, since the measurements may include classical correlations.
+When these subsystems are entangled, the results of local measurements performed on them are correlated.
+The converse is not generally true, since the measurements may be affected by classical correlations.
 Whenever the overall system lies in a pure state there is a simple measure of entanglement, the so called entanglement entropy\footnote{It is natural to wonder how classical correlations and correlations due to quantum entanglement can be distinguished for mixed states.
-The answer to this question is much more complicated.
-Such an analysis is beyond our scope.
+The answer to this question is complicated and such an analysis is beyond our scope.
 The reader may consult \cite{Chruscinski:2014oca}.}.
 The entanglement entropy is defined as the von Neumann entropy of the reduced density matrix.
 The latter, which describes subsystem $A$, is obtained from the density matrix via tracing out the degrees of freedom of the complementary subsystem $A^C$, i.e.

 Then, the entanglement entropy of the system $A$ is defined as

 Entanglement entropy has many applications.
 For example, it is related to quantum phase transitions \cite{Vidal:2002rm}, as well as to the topological order \cite{Levin:2006zz,Kitaev:2005dm}.